EddieDemon/Hash-paging/README.md

 Browsing pages with the hash-tag.
 Like Twitter does.

+The library will automatically detect changes to the URL, and also when the page is download for the first time.
+(It will request the page "Home").
+This way you don't have to call anything to load any page.

 When using hash paging you don't point to curtain parts of a page, but rather use it as navigator with a lower bandwidth.